unclelim/codeigniter-mongodb-library/README.md

 # CodeIgniter MongoDB Library
+## (No longer CodeIgniter specific - use in any PHP application!)

-This is an active record inspired CodeIgniter library to integrate a MongoDB database into your application.
+This is a query builder inspired CodeIgniter library to integrate a MongoDB database into your application.

+### Using with CodeIgniter:

 1. Add the file Mongo_db.php to your /application/libraries folder.
 2. Add the file mongodb.php to your /application/config folder.
 3. Update the config file.

+### Using in a non-CodeIgniter app

+1. Put the library in an appropriate folder
+2. Load the library with `require_once`
+3. Pass an array into the `load()` method with the parameters from the config/mongodb.php file to connect to the database

 You can now autoload the library or include it in one of your controllers at run time.